Reconsideration Reviews: The Nuts and Bolts

 Important Note: You will not agree with the DHHS Hearing Officer’s decision.
 While the decision will reduce the amount of alleged overpayment by a bit, the reduction will not be large enough to warrant payment.
 In fact, most providers are unable to pay the reduced amount.
 At this point, you need to appeal the decision to the Office of Administrative Appeals (OAH).
 It seems like a lot of work, and it is.
 There is no denying that.
 It is a slow and cumbersome process.
 But when you are told you owe $1.5 million and end up getting it reduced to pennies on the dollar, you will be thankful.

-Posted on January 7, 2013, in DHHS, Medicaid, Medicaid Appeals, Medicaid Recoupment, North Carolina, OAH, PCG, Reconsideration Reviews and tagged DHHS, DHHS Hearing Officer, Health care provider, Medicaid, North Carolina, Organization of American Historians, Tentative Notice of Overpayment, United States Department of Health and Human Services.
+Posted on January 7, 2013, in Medicaid, Medicaid Appeals, Medicaid Recoupment, NC DHHS, North Carolina, OAH, Reconsideration Reviews and tagged DHHS Hearing Officer, Health care provider, Medicaid, NC DHHS, North Carolina, Organization of American Historians, Tentative Notice of Overpayment, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.